Date: October 24, 2015

 We also hired someone to handle our Facebook ads, create eBooks, write articles for the blog http://TipsForSurvivalists.com (that’s our blog for the brand) and we had someone handle all of the building of the sites.

-Now I’m going to start focusing more time on CPA marketing (that’s been my bread and butter the last 3 years) and spend less time working on the new business so that my team can help grow it without my direct involvement.
+Now I’m going to start focusing more time on CPA marketing (that’s been my bread and butter the last 3 years).
+Spend less time working on the new business so that my team can help grow it without my direct involvement.

 My intention with it is to turn the eCommerce store into a fully-automated business by the end of this year, with people running all the promotions, advertising campaigns and fulfillment for me.